 Treatment and Prevention

-Antiviral medications (e.g., acyclovir*, valacyclovir, and famciclovir) work best if started within 72 hours of developing the shingles rash.
-This will minimize the extent and spread of the rash and minimize the pain associated with it.
-Blisters will also crust over and heal faster.
-Antiviral medications may also help to reduce the risk of developing chronic pain from shingles.
+Antiviral medications (e.g., acyclovir*, valacyclovir, and famciclovir) work best if started within 72 hours of developing blisters.
+This will help blisters crust over and heal faster.
+These medications may not cure the disease, but they can help minimize the extent and spread of the rash, as well as minimize the pain associated with it.
+They may also help to reduce the risk of developing chronic pain from shingles.

 Talk with your pharmacist about using over-the-counter medications such as ibuprofen or naproxen for the pain associated with shingles.
-If your pain is very severe, your doctor may prescribe other types of medications (e.g., pregabalin, or narcotic pain medications such as oxycodone) to help with the pain.
-Your doctor may also recommend an ointment containing capsaicin that can help to ease the pain of shingles.
+If your pain is very severe, your doctor may prescribe other types of medications (e.g., certain anti-seizure medications, corticosteroids, or narcotic pain medications such as oxycodone) to help with the pain.

 To relieve the itching and pain of shingles, you can try: